mnmlstme/unbundled/blog/02_css/layout.md

   lines as it needs, making the box taller.
 </p>
 <p class="narrow-box two-line-box boxed-text">
-  If we constrain the height of the box, the content will overflow.
+  If we constrain the height of the box, and continue to add content, the content will eventually overflow.
 </p>
 ```